lesault/chorus/README.md

 * A timer to automatically cancel all held buittons if nothing is pressed in say, 5 seconds.
 * A chord to allow insertion of common word parts -ing, -ation, etc.
 * The 3 thumb keys might be better rotated 90 degrees anticlockwise to make pressing 1 and 3 together easier.
+* Amend the code to repeat when a chord is held down (e.g. for deleting multiple characters)